 The National Navigation Award Scheme (NNAS) is a personal performance scheme for all ages to learn navigation skills and gain confidence to get out and enjoy the countryside.
 Their Navigator Awards give lovers of the outdoors, whatever their sport, age or fitness, the freedom to explore the paths, trails, hills and mountains of Britain.
-Progress through the Bronze and Silver Awards to take you from being an absolute map and compass novice to become an expert navigator.
+Progress through the Bronze, Silver and Gold Awards to take you from being an absolute map and compass novice to become an expert navigator.
 You can view the full syllabus in the FAQs below.
 Our experienced instructors will share their knowledge with you and answer any questions you have about exploring the hills and mountains of the UK.

-The Bronze NNAS Navigator Award is recognised by the Duke of Edinburgh Scheme, Scout and Guide Associations and many other outdoor groups.
-The award is accredited by the Scottish Credit & Qualifications Framework (SCQF) at Level 4, and 2 SCQF credit points are awarded on completion.
+The Bronze NNAS Navigator Award is accredited by the Scottish Credit & Qualifications Framework (SCQF) at Level 4, and 2 SCQF credit points are awarded on completion.
 Successful candidates receive a digital certificate along with their nationally recognised qualification.

 Each day begins with a short ‘classroom’ session over breakfast at The Penny Pot Cafe in Edale in the heart of the Peak District.
 This is a great opportunity to pick up the new skills you’ll need for when you head out to continue the learning in the local hills.
 The end of the day finishes with cake back at the cafe whilst the group recaps the day.

 Public courses take place throughout the year or if there’s three or more of you in your party you can pick your own date.
 Book online using the live availability checker or contact us to find out more.

-You might also be interested in our Silver NNAS Navigator Award and Intensive NNAS ‘Straight to Silver’ Navigator Award and Gold NNAS Navigator Award courses or view our entire course calendar for the year ahead.
+You might also be interested in our Silver NNAS Navigator Award, Intensive NNAS ‘Straight to Silver’ Navigator Award and Gold NNAS Navigator Award courses or view our entire course calendar for the year ahead.

 What people say about this activity